 - Politics and Communication Lab

 - Marsh Center for the Study of Journalistic Performance

-The Internet, Communication, & Civic Engagement (ICCE) research group investigates how citizens use digital media for political purposes and its implications on the democratic process.
+The Politics and Communication Lab (PAC Lab) is a collaborative research group that investigates the role of digital and social media in the political process.
 Based in the Department of Communication Studies at the University of Michigan, the PAC Lab is committed to faculty-student collaborative research that addresses important questions related to contemporary political communication.

 Using quantitative methodologies such as surveys and experiments, we are particularly interested in understanding how citizens use the internet and social media to consume news and political information, learn about politics, discuss and share political content with others, and engage in the political process.